e-travel/agnostic_backend/README.md

 `date` and so on), values (symbols or `procs`s) and custom attributes (`label`).

-The `Task`'s schema (as defined by its index fields) can be retrieved
+The specification of types therein opens up the possibility of assembling the document's schema at runtime.
+This can be useful for configuring a remote backend without having to manually specify the schema.
+In our example, the `Task`'s schema (as defined by its index fields) can be retrieved using:
-using:

 ```ruby
 > Task.schema